-&lt;sup>1 For the publication of an earlier version of this document, see Perry Zirkel, The Case Law for Students with Autism: An Update, 262 EDUC.
+1 For the publication in West's Education Law Reporter of earlier versions of this document, see 322 EDUC.
+L. REP. 10 (2015); 262 EDUC.
+L. REP. 23 (2011); and 201 EDUC.
+L. REP 1 (2006).
+Perry Zirkel, The Case Law for Students with Autism: An Update, 262 EDUC.
 L. REP. 23 (2011).
-The scope of this document does not extent to ASD methodology cases in other contexts.
+The scope does not extent to ASD methodology cases in other contexts.
 See, e.g., K.G. v.
 Dudek, 864 F. Supp.
 2d 1314 (S.D.
 Fla.
-2012) (granting permanent injunction for Medicaid coverage of ABA therapy for children with ASD).
-The yellow highlighted material marks additions since the Zirkel presentation at the 2013 National Autism Conference.
+2012) (granting permanent injunction for Medicaid coverage of ABA therapy for children with ASD); Burke v.
+Indep.
+Blue Cross, 128 A.3d 223 (Pa.
+Super.
+Ct.
+2015) (ruling that family's insurance policy's coverage extended to ABA services at school).
+The gray highlighted material marks additions since the Zirkel presentation at the 2015 National Autism Conference.
 Those court decisions that are legally binding in Pennsylvania are highlighted in aqua.

-&lt;sup>2 The compilation is limited to cases concerning eligibility and FAPE, because autism is not particularly linked to the other categories of the case law, which tend to be generic across the various classifications of disability under the IDEA.
+2 The compilation is limited to cases concerning eligibility and FAPE, because autism is not particularly linked to the other categories of the case law, which tend to be generic across the various classifications of disability under the IDEA.
 For a limited exception, see P.V. v.
 Sch.
 Dist. of Philadelphia, 289 F.R.D.
 227 (E.D.
 Pa.
 2013) (ruled that automatic transfer of 1600+ children with autism between centralized grade-level programs at different schools constituted change in placement due to typical difficulties with transitions and changes in routine).

-&lt;sup>3 More recently, a study reported that there had been 354 IDELR-published hearing/review officer and court decisions from 1990 through 2002, but it did not provide enough information to explain the disparity with this total.
+3 More recently, a study reported that there had been 354 IDELR-published hearing/review officer and court decisions from 1990 through 2002, but it did not provide enough information to explain the disparity with this total.
 Mitchell Yell et al., Developing Legally Correct and Educationally Appropriate Programs for Students with Autism Spectrum Disorders, 18 FOCUS ON AUTISM AND OTHER DEVELOPMENTAL DISABILITIES 182 (2003).